 D.S.P.U. in environmental management (1999).
 MaiCh.
 C.I.H.E.A.M.
 Greece

 M.S.
 Biology (1998).
 Sofia University "Saint Climent Ohridsky".
 Bulgaria.

-Postdoctoral Researcher.
+Guest Researcher.
 Natural History Museum, University of Oslo, Oslo, Norway.

 Mercator Fellow of the Deutsche Forschungsgemeinschaft (DFG)